 The following report presents the forecasts by management of HUGO BOSS with respect to the future course of business and describes the expected development of significant macroeconomic and sector-specific conditions.
 It reflects management's understanding when the report was being prepared.
-This takes into account that actual developments can deviate favorably or adversely from these forecasts due to the emergence of risks HUGO BOSS takes over last franchise operations in China
+This takes into account that actual developments can deviate favorably or adversely from these forecasts due to the emergence of risks and opportunities as described in the report on risks and opportunities.
+The HUGO BOSS Group assumes no obligation to update the information contained in this report beyond the publication requirements prescribed by law.